Avios Beginners

 Understanding the points needed to fly from one city to another

-BA Avios reward flight zones
+BA Avios reward flight zones.

 Below you can see the table for return flights, split by zone and cabin class.
 I’ve also listed the peak and off-peak point requirements.
+The zones are based on the miles between the two airports (not the cities themselves).

 ZoneEconomy (Peak/Offpeak)Prem Economy (Peak/Offpeak)Business (Peak/Offpeak)First (Peak/Offpeak)